In India, many women are disadvantaged from the moment they are born.

 In India, there is a strong belief that block printing is a man's job, because of the strenuous nature of the handicraft, the 'thump thump’ of the blocks as they imprint the fabric with meticulous precision and force.

 I loved that these women were proving society wrong, with every beat of their fist against the wooden block.

 We started by sourcing GOTS organic cotton and sending my logo to a local block maker.
-The grey colour standard of my logo was mixed using the colour derived from Harda seeds, and dip-dying was tried and tested (something the ladies had never done before but can now add to their list of skills).
+The grey color standard of my logo was mixed using the color derived from Harda seeds, and dip-dying was tried and tested (something the ladies had never done before but can now add to their list of skills).
 The text and motif blocks were painstakingly lined up to create the Loft & Daughter logo, the dip-dyed tassels were hung on a washing line to try, and after a little while longer than anticipated (due to the monsoon season and the humidity interrupting the printing process), the little pouches were finally stitched together.